wangyaru0346/MCG-Face/README.md

 ours_missing_pattern_breakdown.csv
 ```
 Please modify dataset paths and result paths according to your local environment.
 Restricted raw facial scans are not redistributed in this repository.
+## Data and Ethical Use
+This repository does not redistribute restricted raw 3D facial scans.
+Users should obtain FaceScape, FaMoS, or other datasets from the original dataset providers and comply with the corresponding license terms.
+The released code and models are intended for academic and reproducible research on 3D facial geometry completion and surface reconstruction.
+They should not be used for surveillance, identity tracking, or unauthorized biometric reconstruction.
 ## Citation
 If you find our work or code helpful, please cite:
 ```